Deep Learning for Two-Sided Matching: Introduction

+In general, it is well-known that there must necessarily be a tradeoff between stability and strategy-proofness: it is provably impossible for a mechanism to achieve both stability and strategy-proofness~\citep{DubinsFreeman1981,Roth82}.
+A second example of a matching mechanism is \emph{random serial dictatorship} (RSD)~\citep{AS98}, which is typically adopted for one-sided assignment problems rather than two-sided matching.
+When adapted to two-sided matching, RSD is SP but not stable.
+In fact, a participant may even prefer to remain unmatched than participate in the outcome of the matching.
+A third example of a matching mechanism is the {\em top trading cycles} (TTC) mechanism~\citep{SHAPLEY197423}, also typically adopted for one-sided assignment problems rather than problems of two-sided matching.
+In application to two-sided matching, TTC is neither SP nor stable (although it is SP for participants on one side of the market).

+There have been various research efforts to circumvent this impossibility result.
+Some relax the definition of strategyproofness~\citep{mennle2021partial} while others characterize the constraints under which stability and strategyproofness are achieved simultaneously~\citep{kamada2018stability, RePEc:oup:restud:v:88:y:2021:i:3:p:1457-1502.,10.1257/0002828054825466}.
+The tradeoff between these desiderata remains poorly understood beyond the existing point solutions of DA, RSD, and TTC.
+However, we argue that real-world scenarios demand a more nuanced approach that considers both properties.
+The case of the Boston school choice mechanism highlights the negative consequences of lacking strategy-proofness, resulting in unfair manipulations by specific parents~\citep{RePEc:nbr:nberwo:11965}.
+At the same time, the importance of stability in matching markets is well understood~\citep{stable_unravel}.

+Recognizing this, and inspired by the success of deep learning in the study of revenue-optimal auction design~\citep{deep-auction19,curry2020certifying,STZ19,rahme2020permutationequivariant}, we initiate the study of deep learning for the design of two-sided matching mechanisms {\em We ask whether deep learning frameworks can enable a systematic study of this tradeoff.}~By answering this question affirmatively, we open up the possibility of using machine learning pipelines to open up new opportunities for economic theory---seeking theoretical characterizations of mechanisms that can strike a new balance between strategyproofness and stability.

-Inspired by the recent development of deep learning for optimal auction design~\cite{deep-auction19,curry2020certifying,STZ19,rahme2020permutationequivariant}, we initiate the study of multi-player neural networks to model two-sided matching.
-We show how to use machine learning to characterize the frontier curve of the tradeoff between stability and strategy-proofness.
-The main challenges of applying neural networks to two-sided matching come from handling the ordinal preference inputs, and in identifying suitable differentiable surrogates for approximate strategy-proofness and stability.
+We use a neural network to represent the rules of a matching mechanism, mapping preference reports to a distribution over feasible matchings, and show how we can use an unsupervised learning pipeline to characterize the efficient frontier for the design tradeoff between stability and SP.
+The main methodological challenge in applying neural networks to two-sided matching comes from handling the ordinal preference inputs (the corresponding inputs are cardinal in auction design) and identifying suitable, differentiable surrogates for approximate strategy-proofness and approximate stability.